5 Ways to Make over $7,000 a Month in Passive Income

 I sincerely wish I had found an article like this when I first started.
 I would have a better understanding of how it is possible to actually earn passive income.
-I generally try to avoid using the words passive income because I think it’s kind of a buzzword, kind of a catch word that a lot of people use without fully understanding what it actually is.
+I generally try to avoid using the words passive income because I think it’s kind of a buzzword, kind of a catchword that a lot of people use without fully understanding what it is.

 Passive income is real and many of us have experienced it for many years.
 However, it’s not just money falling from the sky. it’s not just totally free money.
 You’re doing something upfront to then reap the rewards of that work or that investment later on down the road.
 In this work a week and pay me society in which we live passive income is hard for many people to really wrap their minds around.

-If, you’re new here to this website I hope you will subscribe & join the Save Your Buck community.
-We are adding new articles and video like this one.
+If you’re new here to this website I hope you will subscribe & join the Save Your Buck community.
+We are adding new articles and videos like this one.
 Our goal is to help people make money, save money, invest money and ultimately create financial freedom for themselves.

-At this point in history I believe it is widely accepted fact that learning basic financial principles is something that schools don’t really touch us very often.
+At this point in history, I believe it is a widely accepted fact that learning basic financial principles is something that schools don’t teach us often.
 Actually.
-Almost never, especially in high school.
+Rarely, especially in high school.
 I don’t think I learned anything about personal finance when I was in high school.

-I don’t know why they forced math and english and science on you without even touching personal finance, which is a kind of the root of a lot of people’s issues throughout their life.
-Financial stress can really cause a lot of issues, I have observed that with many of my friends parents and basically most of the adults in my life.
+I don’t know why they forced math and English and science on you without even touching personal finance, which is a kind of the root of a lot of people’s issues throughout their life.
+Financial stress can cause a lot of issues, I have observed that with many of my friend’s parents and most of the adults in my life.

 I heard it said recently that:

 Money Can’t Buy Happiness, but Lack of Money Can Create Sadness.

 So, hopefully, this article can help you out a little bit.
 I’m not writing this article to brag or to sound conceited.
 It’s really just to share with you what’s possible.
 I started doing this kinda stuff online to build an income when I was a teenager.